 Below is up-to-date information on coronavirus and safety for visitors to San Diego.

-Beginning on January 22, 2022, DHS will require non-U.S. individuals seeking to enter the United States via land ports of entry and ferry terminals at the U.S.-Mexico and U.S.-Canada borders to be fully vaccinated for COVID-19 and provide related proof of vaccination, as COVID-19 cases continue to rise nationwide.
-These new restrictions will apply to non-U.S. individuals who are traveling for both essential and non-essential reasons.
-They will not apply to U.S. citizens, Lawful Permanent Residents, or U.S. nationals.
+The federal Department of Homeland Security requires non-U.S. individuals seeking to enter the United States via land ports of entry and ferry terminals at the U.S.-Mexico and U.S.-Canada borders to be fully vaccinated for COVID-19 and provide related proof of vaccination.
+These restrictions apply to non-U.S. individuals who are traveling for both essential and non-essential reasons.
+They do not apply to U.S. citizens, Lawful Permanent Residents, or U.S. nationals.

 COVID-19 testing is not required for entry via a land port of entry or ferry terminal.

-Although these new vaccination requirements do not apply to U.S. citizens, Lawful Permanent Residents, or U.S. nationals, all travelers are reminded to bring a WHTI-compliant document when re-entering the United States.
-Non-U.S. individuals attempting to enter the United States irregularly, through any illegal means or without proper documentation, will continue to be expelled pursuant to CDC's Title 42 public health order.
+Although these vaccination requirements do not apply to U.S. citizens, Lawful Permanent Residents, or U.S. nationals, all travelers are reminded to bring a WHTI-compliant document when re-entering the United States.

 To help reduce wait times, travelers can take advantage of facial biometrics and CBP One™, which is a single portal for CBP mobile applications and services.
 For the most up-to-date information on border wait times, visitors can check with Customs and Border Protection or call 619-690-8999.